 Learn more about Tuition and Financial Aid at Long Island University Post.

 Based on this information, is Long Island University Post the school for you?
 Remember, the best school for one person may not be the right school for another!
 So ask yourself: Is Long Island University Post a good school for you?

 If Long Island University - Post seems like a school you want to apply to, click the heart button to save it to your college list.

-Long Island University Post is located in the suburban setting of Brookville, New York, less than an hour from New York City.
+Long Island University Post is located in the suburban setting of Brookville, New York, in the suburbs of New York City.

-If you want to see Long Island University Post for yourself, plan a visit.
+If you are interested in seeing Long Island University Post for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 495 to Brookville, or book a flight to the nearest airport, John F. Kennedy International.

 You can also take a virtual campus tour to get a sense of what Long Island University Post and Brookville are like without leaving home.

 The deadline for Fall first-year applications to Long Island University Post is Continuous processing.

 The deadline for Fall transfer applications to Long Island University Post is Continuous processing.